danhans42/nxflash/README.md

 ## Comms Tool - nxflash.py
 The nxflash.py is the client side tool for NXFLASH.
 As well as the supported features of xflash, nxflash.py will also allow you to upload & execute a PSX-EXE to PSXSERIAL/UniROM v4.4/v6.
 NXFLASH itself does not support EXE upload currently - although it is a future goal.

 nxflash.py requires pyserial - if you dont already have it installed you can install it using pip.
-Google will help you with this if youo get stuck.
+Google will help you with this if you get stuck.

 If you run nxflash.py without any command line arguments, it will give you the command line switches.